9 AWESOME Thai Dishes You Must Try in 2023

 Known for having some of the best cuisine on the planet, Thailand is home to over 300 dishes that are divided amongst 5 distinct regional styles (Bangkok, Central Thai, Isaan, Northern Thai, and Southern Thai).

-Navigating through this dizzying array of food choices can be difficult for first-time visitors to the Kingdom, so we put together a curated list of 9 must-try Thai dishes in order to help you narrow down your food choices while traveling.
+Navigating through this dizzying array of food choices can be difficult for first-time visitors to the Kingdom, so we put together a curated list of 9 must-try Thai foods in order to help you narrow down your choices while traveling.

 As a tropical fruit you’ve probably never heard of, Cempedak tastes like a durian crossed with an overripe jackfruit.
 Its aroma is slightly pungent (like a musty mango) but when eaten, it’s literally heaven at first bite.